-- Junior or Senior declared Media and Communication or Media Management majors may complete COMM 497 (Internship).
-Digital Cultures and Technologies majors or minors may complete DIGC 490 (Internship), although DIGC minors will not received credit toward the minor: the course will count as a general elective.
-All Media Management majors are required to complete a Practicum.
-(COMM 488).
+- Junior or Senior declared Media and Communication or Media Management majors complete COMM 497 (Internship).
+Digital Cultures and Technologies majors complete DIGC 495 (Internship).

-In addition, there may be requirements specified by the particular internship–for example, a public relations internship might require that you complete at least one course in public relations before applying for the internship.
+There may be requirements specified by the particular internship–for example, a public relations internship might require that you complete at least two courses in public relations before applying for the internship.

 How does the internship fit into the major?